Exergetic Port-Hamiltonian Systems Modeling Language: Interfaces

 \end{example}

-\begin{proposition} Given a namespace $N$ and a function $f \colon N \to \NamespaceSet$, the named sum $\sum f$ is again a namespace, that is to say it is prefix-free. \end{proposition} \begin{proof} The trie $\sum f$ is simply the trie $N$ with, for each leaf node $n \in N$, the trie $f(n)$ grafted on top. \end{proof}
+\begin{proposition} Given a namespace $N$ and a function $f \colon N \to \NamespaceSet$, the named sum $\sum f$ is again a namespace, that is to say, it is prefix-free. \end{proposition} \begin{proof} The trie $\sum f$ is simply the trie $N$ with, for each leaf node $n \in N$, the trie $f(n)$ grafted onto it. \end{proof}

-Namespaces and named sums provide a simple and effective formalism for working with large hierarchically-structured systems.
+As shown next, we can use namespaces and named sums to develop a simple and effective formalism for working with hierarchically-structured data.